dineshdb02/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 Streamlit GUI (Graphical User Interface)
 SQL (Structured Query Language) for database management Data Extraction techniques

-Problem Statement
+Problem Statement:

 The project addresses the challenge of efficiently extracting relevant information from business cards.
 Traditionally, manually transcribing information from business cards can be time-consuming and prone to errors.
 BizCardX automates this process by leveraging OCR technology, providing users with a convenient and accurate way to digitize business card data.

-Approach
+Approach:

 Install Required Packages: Set up Python, Streamlit, easyOCR, and a suitable database management system such as SQLite or MySQL.

-Design User Interface: Create a user-friendly interface using Streamlit, guiding users through the process of uploading business card images and extracting information.
+Design User Interface:

+Create a user-friendly interface using Streamlit, guiding users through the process of uploading business card images and extracting information.
 Utilize widgets like file uploaders, buttons, and text boxes for interaction.

-Implement OCR and Image Processing: Utilize easyOCR to extract relevant information from uploaded business card images.
+Implement OCR and Image Processing:

+Utilize easyOCR to extract relevant information from uploaded business card images.
 Apply image processing techniques like resizing and thresholding to enhance OCR accuracy.

-Display Extracted Information: Present the extracted information in a structured format within the Streamlit GUI, using elements like tables and text boxes for clarity.
+Display Extracted Information:

+Present the extracted information in a structured format within the Streamlit GUI, using elements like tables and text boxes for clarity.
-Database Integration: Implement database functionality using SQL to store extracted information and associated images.
-Enable CRUD operations for managing stored data.

-Testing and Improvement: Thoroughly test the application to ensure functionality and reliability.
-Continuously enhance the application by adding features, optimizing code, and addressing bugs.

 Results